 As a result a new code on the Pine Tree State tip appears to have no similarity to its original syntax.
 But the functionality is equivalent.

 The most notable examples of metamorphic viruses will include:

-- Zmist.
-First time cybersecurity specialists discovered the virus within the early 2000s.
+Zmist.
+First-time cybersecurity specialists discovered the virus in the early 2000s.
 It was created by a Russian author known as Z0mbie.
 Zmist was also known for successful avoidance of different detection methods;

 Of course, metamorphic viruses are much more difficult to detect but this doesn’t necessarily mean they are completely undetectable.
 To prevent the infection users should implement the following steps against the threat: